krahets/hello-algo/docs-en/chapter_preface/suggestions.md

 ## Conventions Of Writing Style

-- Chapters marked with an asterisk (`*``) after the title are supplementary and more challenging.
-If you have limited time, it is advisable to skip them.
+- Chapters marked with an asterisk * in their titles are optional and more challenging.
+If you are short on time, it is advisable to skip them.
 - Key technical terms and their English equivalents are enclosed in `「 」` brackets, for example, `「array」`.
 It's advisable to familiarize yourself with these for better comprehension of technical texts.
 - Proprietary terms and words with specific meanings are indicated with “quotation marks” to avoid ambiguity.
-- **Bolded text** Indicates key content or summary statements, which deserve special attention.
+- **Bolded text** indicates key content or summary statements, which deserve special attention.
-- When it comes to terms that are inconsistent between programming languages, this book follows Python, for example using $\text{None}$ to mean "empty".
+- When it comes to terms that are inconsistent between programming languages, this book follows Python, for example using $\text{None}$ to mean "null".
 - This book partially abandons the specification of annotations in programming languages in exchange for a more compact layout of the content.
 Comments are categorized into three types: title comments, content comments, and multiline comments.

 === "Python"